talhahasanzia/talhahasanzia.github.io/_posts/2025-01-17-Setting-up-flutter.md

 - A computer running macOS, Windows, or Linux
 - Android Studio installed
-- A stable internet connection
+- A stable internet connection ß
 ## Step 1: Installing Dart
-Dart is the programming language used by Flutter.
+Dart is the programming language used by Flußtter.
 Flutter comes bundled with Dart, but you may need to install it separately for additional tooling.

 ### Windows:
 1. Download the Dart SDK from the [official Dart website](https://dart.dev/get-dart).